The AI meeting assistant that actually works with Claude

 The context stays.
 You stop re-explaining.

 Want to skip the manual step?
 You can pipe transcripts from Otter, Fireflies, or any tool into a Hjarni note with Zapier, then keep them short and structured from there.
+See 5 ways to automate your knowledge base for more of those workflows.

 Common questions